midtown-ai/glossary/glossary/r.md

 # Receiver Operating Characteristic Curve
 # ROC Curve

+ ~ provides a more holistic view of the validator's performance across different threshold settings.
+It's particularly useful when you need to balance [sensitivity] and [specificity] in your evaluations.

  ~ summarize all the [confusion matrices] of a logistic model, if the classification 'Probability-threshold' is changed. ([thresholding])

  ~ A [confusion matrix] is 1 point on the ROC curve!